autocrossblog/autocrossblog_astro/src/content/post/2009/2009-10-08-back-in-action-in-the-garage-first-video-from-colorado.md

 ---
+tags: [ [ video, 240z, datsun ] ]
+author: "chris"
 publishDate: 2009-10-08T18:05:00+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/back-in-action-in-the-garage-first-video-from-colorado"
+excerpt: "Follow the journey of a DIY car enthusiast as he reworks and upgrades his vehicle's electronics, all captured in an engaging video."
 title: "Back in action in the garage!
 First video from Colorado"
-excerpt: "Follow the journey of a DIY car enthusiast as he reworks and upgrades his vehicle's electronics, all captured in an engaging video."
-author: chris
-url: 'back-in-action-in-the-garage-first-video-from-colorado'
-tags:  [ video, 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So it's been a while since I actually created a video of working on the car, that's not to say I haven't worked on the car, I ripped the dash out completely!
 That would have made a cool video, apologies for not being proactive enough to setup the camera.